leotard/sendit-astro-template/src/content/blog/how-qr-code-scanning-makes-inventory-management-quick-and-effortless.md

 [*Flip Inventory*](https://flipinventory.app/) takes the benefits of QR code scanning to the next level by integrating this technology into its comprehensive inventory management features.

 ### Streamlined Order Fulfillment
 Order fulfillment is a critical process that requires speed and accuracy.
 Flip Inventory’s QR code scanning feature helps speed up the order fulfillment process by allowing your team to scan products directly from the shelf, package them, and mark them as ready for shipment.
 This reduces the time spent searching for items and increases the accuracy of order processing.
+Get more insights on [*How Can You Make Inventory More Efficient*](https://flipinventory.app/blog/how-can-you-make-inventory-more-efficient)

 ### Bill-of-Materials (BOM) Integration
 Another powerful feature of QR code scanning in Flip Inventory is its integration with the Bill-of-Materials (BOM) for specific items.
 With BOM integration, QR codes help businesses track the materials needed for manufacturing or assembly.
 This makes it easier to ensure that all necessary components are in stock and available, reducing production delays and the risk of missing parts.